Skip to main content

 Commercial

 The collapse in the demand for commercial premises such as offices in town centre locations echoes wider structural changes in the economy and the growth of digital connectivity.
-The impacts of the covid pandemic demonstrated the benefits and ease of remote working across the public and private sector and led to an exponential growth in homeworking with a resulting impact on footfall within the town centre.
+The impacts of the Covid-19 pandemic demonstrated the benefits and ease of remote working across the public and private sector and led to an exponential growth in homeworking with a resulting impact on footfall within the town centre.

 This needs to be recognised in how we change the structure of Kilsyth town centre and make best use of the vacant premises which occur as a result of lower demand and need for town centre office space.